tronfu/Voron-Mods/Bowden_Tube_Clip/README.md

 <img src="Images/bowden_tube_clip_3d_render.png">

-I create a simple clip to keep the Bowden tube upright and not get caught in the moving chain or gantry.
+I created a simple clip to keep the Bowden tube upright and not get caught in the moving chain or the gantry.

 ## BOM